allanext/docker-compose-mediawiki-mysql-redis-elasticsearch/README.md

 > Change the environment variable in the .env file
 > Change the docker-compose.yml configuration

-I find it convenient to associate an IP address to the database in order to ssh tunnel to the server and connect directly to the db.
+I find it convenient to associate an IP address to the database container in order to ssh tunnel the server and connect directly to the db.
 ### Install

     docker-compose up --build